lnolson/TinDevColorPicker/README.md

 ### Installation

-If you just want the binary, you can download the application from the latest release [here](https://github.com/lnolson/TinDevColorPicker/releases/download/v1.0/TinDevColorPicker.app.zip).
+If you just want the binary, you can download the application from the latest release [here](https://github.com/lnolson/TinDevColorPicker/releases/download/v1.2/TinDevColorPicker.app.zip).
 Unzip this archive, and put it wherever you want. /Applications will work just fine.

-This application binary is not signed.
-If your Mac has Gatekeeper turned on (See https://support.apple.com/en-us/HT202491), then you will need to perform the following steps the first time you run the application.

-1. In Finder, Control-click or right click the icon of the app.
-2. Select Open from the top of contextual menu that appears.
-3. Click Open in the dialog box.
-If prompted, enter an administrator name and password.

 ### How to use